-If you kickstarted Blade Symphony or were given a beta invite, you should have gotten a key via email.
+If you bought Blade Symphony on Humble you should have gotten a key via email.
 This key allows you to install the game on Steam.
 If you don’t have Steam installed, head over to steampowered.com to download it for free.
 Once installed, open Steam and click on the “Library” tab along the top of the window:

 Find “+ ADD A GAME…” towards the bottom left.
 Click this, and then “Activate a product on steam”, and paste in the key you received for purchasing Blade Symphony.
 The game should then be added to your Steam game list.
 Double click Blade Symphony in your games list to begin downloading!